davidxw/AVA-CLI/README.md

 instance activate \<intanceName\>
 instance deactivate \<intanceName\>

+For all of the topology and instance commands, using option -d \<deviceId\> and/or -m \<moduleId\> to override the device and module Id specified in the default connection.
+This can be useful if you need to script AVA commands accross a number of devices.

 ## Installation
 * Download the latst release from the [releases](https://github.com/davidxw/AVA-CLI/releases) page
 * Extract the files from the release into a folder, and create a PATH to the folder